Skatteetaten/mva-meldingen/docs/english/api/index.md

 description: "API descriptions"
 ---

-## VAT return Validation and Filing API
+## VAT return Validation and Submission API

 VAT returns to be sent to Skatteetaten from an end-user system (SBS) should use these APIs:

 1. Skatteetaten VAT return Validation API
-2. Skatteetaten Altinn3 VAT-Return-Filing API
+2. Skatteetaten Altinn3 VAT-Return-Submission API

 as described below.

-## Overall process for filing a VAT return
+## Overall process for Submission a VAT return

-The overall process for filing VAT return:
+The overall process for submitting VAT return:

 1. Log in with ID-Porten